Sanfilippo syndrome: Treatment

-Gene therapy in particular is under Phase I/II clinical trial in France since October 2011 under the leadership of Paris-based biotechnology company Lysogene.
-Other potential therapies include chemical modification of deficient enzymes to allow them to penetrate the blood–brain barrier, stabilization of abnormal but active enzyme to prevent its degradation, and implantation of stem cells strongly expressing the missing enzyme.
-For any future treatment to be successful, it must be administered as early as possible.
-Currently, MPS-III is mainly diagnosed clinically, by which stage it is probably too late for any treatment to be very effective.
-Neonatal screening programs would provide the earliest possible diagnosis.
+Gene therapy in particular is under Phase I/II clinical trial in France since October 2011.

-Another treatment currently being studied is enzyme replacement therapy, which works by replacing the enzyme that is not present or deficient by infusing the enzyme into the body.
+Another treatment being studied is enzyme replacement therapy, which works by replacing the enzyme that is not present or deficient by infusing the enzyme into the body.
 However, a challenge of this treatment option is that the enzymes being replaced do not have the ability to cross the blood–brain barrier, one of the places sulfate heparan accumulates.
 Additionally, antibodies that can break down the added enzyme are present in individuals with Sanfilippo syndrome, which can reduce the efficacy of enzyme replacement therapy.
-In studies, injection of the enzyme sulfamidase into the brain or cerebrospinal fluid of mice has been shown to reduce symptoms of Sanfilippo syndrome.
-Interestingly, injecting sulfamidase in places outside the CNS has not shown to be as effective.

-Substrate reduction therapy (SRT) is also currently being studied to treat Sanfilippo syndrome.
-Since Sanfilippo syndrome occurs due to the body's inability to break down GAGs, SRT functions by targeting the genes responsible for the synthesis of GAGs to restore the balance of production and breakdown of GAGs.
+Substrate reduction therapy (SRT) is being studied to treat Sanfilippo syndrome.
+Since Sanfilippo syndrome occurs due to the body's inability to break down GAGs, substrate reduction therapy functions by targeting the genes responsible for the synthesis of GAGs to restore the balance of production and breakdown of GAGs.
 While this therapy is innovative, the technology to deliver the therapy to ensure effectiveness is not yet available.
-A part of SRT, genistein is also believed to play a role in reducing GAG synthesis in cells by blocking hormones that are responsible for enhancing GAG production.
+A part of substrate reduction therapy, genistein is also believed to play a role in reducing GAG synthesis in cells by blocking hormones that are responsible for enhancing GAG production.
 The safety of oral genistein has been confirmed in clinical trials with children; however, results on its effectiveness are inconclusive.
 One clinical trial showed reduction of heparan sulfate but no clinical benefit, while another trial showed behavioral improvement due to reduction in heparan sulfate and neuroinflammation.
-There is currently one clinical trial ongoing on genistein therapy.
+There is one clinical trial ongoing on genistein therapy.